 Before discusses defenses to the offense of murder, it is important to understand exactly what you have been charged with because “murder” could actually refer to any one of four separate criminal offenses in the State of Nebraska, including:

-- Murder in the 1st degree — A person commits murder in the first degree if he or she kills another person (a) purposely and with deliberate and premeditated malice, (b) in the perpetration of or attempt to perpetrate any sexual assault in the first degree, arson, robbery, kidnapping, hijacking of any public or private means of transportation, or burglary, or (c) by administering poison or causing the same to be done.
+- Murder in the 1st degree — A person commits murder in the first degree if he or she kills another person (a) purposely and with deliberate and premeditated malice, (b) in the perpetration of, arson, robbery, kidnapping, hijacking of any public or private means of transportation, or burglary, or (c) by administering poison or causing the same to be done.

 - Murder in the 2nd degree — A person commits murder in the second degree if he causes the death of a person intentionally, but without premeditation.

 - Manslaughter — A person commits manslaughter if he or she kills another without malice upon a sudden quarrel or causes the death of another unintentionally while in the commission of an unlawful act.

 - Motor vehicle homicide — A person who causes the death of another unintentionally while engaged in the operation of a motor vehicle in violation of the law of the State of Nebraska or in violation of any city or village ordinance commits motor vehicle homicide.

 How a Criminal Defense Attorney Might Defend a Murder Charge